Shaumik-Ashraf/hackathon.submit/codebase/readme.md

 ### codebase directory

-use this directory to showcase ALL of the code for the hackathon project.
+This directory contains all of our code.

+### how to compile

+simply enter the command `make` to compile main.cgi, which is our server-script.